 Didn’t they ask for these shifts?

-Why wouldn’t I just jump into action, my team will appreciate my efforts?
+Why wouldn’t I just jump into action, so my team would appreciate my efforts?

-It feels odd to let them know what I am working on, will it create doubt in my capabilities of this development process?
+It feels odd to let them know what I am working on; will it create doubt in my capabilities in this development process?

 No data = no implementation

 This is where the stories come.
 Why is Amy acting so weird?
 Amy is trying too hard.
-Clearly, Amy read a leadership book and is now trying to follow some directive.
-Did Amy get in trouble for something and is now having to change her behaviors?
+Clearly, Amy read a leadership book and is now trying to follow some directives.
+Did Amy get in trouble for something and have to change her behaviors?
 Why is she acting so differently with me?
 Did I do something wrong?

-You haven’t done anything to help them open that box and experience your leadership in a different way.
-But, you can’t open the box by force.
+You haven’t done anything to help them open that box and experience your leadership differently.
+But you can’t open the box by force.
 It needs to be opened through connection.

 Be transparent about the development process

 Sit down with your team members.
 Let them know the process.
 Tell them what you are working on and set the expectations of what they should expect from you.